binarygary/WP_Places/readme.txt

 The following shortcodes are available:
-[wp_places name] displays the Google Places name [wp_places formattedAddress] displays the address in the regionally standardized way [wp_places phoneNumaber] displays the phone number in the regionally standardized way [wp_places hours] displays the hours of operation in a list [wp_places website] displays the website
+[wp_places name] displays the Google Places name [wp_places formattedAddress] displays the address in the regionally standardized way [wp_places phoneNumber] displays the phone number in the regionally standardized way [wp_places hours] displays the hours of operation in a list [wp_places website] displays the website
 [wp_places priceLevel] returns the pricing level as prescribed in google places API [wp_places rating] returns the average rating as prescribed in google places API [wp_places lat] lattitude
-[wp_places lon] longitude
+[wp_places lng] longitude
 [wp_places openNow] returns 1 if open
 [wp_places permanentlyClosed] returns 1 if permanently closed